playcanvas/blog/_posts/2023-04-26-wordpress-to-jekyll-a-case-study.markdown

 linkinator . --server-root _site --recurse --verbosity error
 ```

 I fixed well over 100 dead links.
 The older the post, the more dead links there tended to be (as you might expect).
-While I was always able to use Linkinator on the published Wordpress site, it was never convenient to skip from post to post and edit hyperlinks in the WordPress UI.
+While I was always able to use Linkinator on the published Wordpress site, it was never convenient to skip from post to post and edit hyperlinks in the WordPress UI (we have over 220 posts).
 So I never made the time for it.
 Now I was able to quickly search and replace links in Visual Studio Code and it was a breeze.

 Aside from giving your readers a better experience, here's what ChatGPT has to say about dead links: